klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 KlayCredentials newCredentails = KlayCredentials.create(transactionECKeyPairList, updateECKeyPairList, feePayerECKeyPairList, address);
 ```

-If you don't have a key for a specific role, pass an empty List as an argument.
+If the account does not have a key for a specific role, pass an empty List as an argument.

 ```java
 List<ECKeyPair> transactionECKeyPairList = Collections.emptyList();